runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 `Blue()`, or `Blueberry()`), while the last one is a **function** production (`colorOf(Fruit) [function]`).
 It's easy to distinguish the two as the latter production has additional attribute `function`.
-There are other types of productions---tokens, brackets, lists, macros, or aliases---but you'll learn about them in due time.
+There are other types of productions&mdash;tokens, brackets, lists, macros, or aliases&mdash;but you'll learn about them in due time.
+There are other types of attributes too, and a sentence can carry several, in which case they will be separated by comma between square brackets.
+We will discuss them throughout the tutorial.

 Constructors can have arguments, but these ones do not.
 We will cover the syntax of productions in detail in the next lesson, but for now, you can write a production with no arguments as an uppercase or lowercase identifier followed by the `()` operator.
+Sorts must always start with uppercase letter.

 Returning to the syntax of a K module instead, note that individual productions of the same sort are separated by pipe operator `|`.